 [Regulation 52 amended in Gazette 19 May 1989 p.
 1495.]

-53. Rubbish, etc., not to be thrown
+53. Rubbish etc. not to be thrown

 No person shall throw or cause to be thrown at or from any car, carriage, or other vehicle of the Department, or on to any jetty, or premises vested in, used by, or under the control of the Department, any glass, stone, or other missile, or any filth, dirt, rubbish, or other matter of a similar nature.